imretoth1999/cbh/Ticket_Breakdown.md

 Story: A ticket which requires code change

-Task: A ticket which requires no code
+Task: A ticket which requires no code change

-Every task will have the format CBH-XXXX where X is a
+Every task will have the format CBH-XXXX where X is a number

 I call Implementation details Dev notes since they will contain details related to both implementation and testing the feature